calvinhoang203/calvinhoang203/README.md

 - 📊 **Data Science Coordinator @ ASUCD Pantry**, optimizing food inventory with predictive modeling.
 - 🌍 **Youth Advisory Council Member @ JFF**, working to enhance career navigation tools for young adults.
 - 💡 Currently learning about **AI Agents and Generative AI** to explore their potential in automation and decision-making.
-- 🔍 Interested in **machine learning, data visualization, and applied AI in healthcare and business**.
+- 🔍 Interested in **machine learning, data visualization, and applied AI in healthcare, business, and technology**.

 🌟 Always open to connecting and collaborating—feel free to reach out! 🚀